A game and swing built on rhythm and tempo.

 Although his length was impressive enough, Oosty still preferred to focus on repetitive accuracy and not use all of the potential length available from his huge frame.
 Peter was, according to Sir Henry, very tactically aware and astute in all decisions.
 Compare this with the young "crashers" of today.

 The modern approach of "length is king" has changed the game and made it almost unrecognizable from the past, yet players of the Oosterhuis quality would have probably thrived just as much today and adapted to the different challenges of the modern tour.

 The roll of the feet and firm left wrist of a great ball striker-Oosty at 22 years old

 The next two years were less eventful with most news and interest centered around the exploits of Tony Jacklin.
 Peter appeared for the first time on the P.G.A. order of merit in 1969.
 He managed a creditable 16th place with a lot of established players behind him.
 In the next season, he edged toward the top by finishing in the 7th position.
 He had improved his shot average to 72, two shots better than the previous year.
 In 1971 Oosty won the first of his four consecutive Order-Of-Merit titles with an average score of 70.5

 His financial gain was 9,269 pounds sterling!

-Early on in his career, Oosterhuis took the decision to play practice rounds alone.
+Early on in his career, Oosterhuis decided to play practice rounds alone.
 This was in contrast to most other colleagues who enjoyed a chat while practicing in a four-ball format.
 He preferred to find a quiet corner on the practice range to work on his game after those solitary rounds.
 Being a naturally friendly and unassuming character Oosty was popular and social, so the decision was more his professionalism than any other reason.

-See Nick Faldo part one.
+See Nick Faldo, part one.
 The search for perfection.